How Training Data Shapes the Use of Parametric and In-Context Knowledge in Language Models: Dataset and Setup

-We construct a synthetic biographies dataset following prior work~\citep{allenzhu2024physicslanguagemodels31, zucchet2025language} (See details in Appendix~\ref{sec:appendix_dataset}).
-Specifically, we generate synthetic biographical profiles, where each profile contains four attributes: \texttt{birth\_date}, \texttt{birth\_city}, \texttt{university}, and \texttt{major}.
-For each profile, we sample 7 distinct templates from a finite pool for each attribute.
-We use 6 templates to create training paragraphs with randomized attribute ordering, reserving 5 paragraphs for training and 1 for evaluation context.
-The remaining template for each attribute serves as test probes, which are cloze-style sentences designed to elicit the attribute values.
-Figure~\ref{fig:dataset} illustrates the dataset structure.
-This deliberate separation ensures that the sentences used for training, context, and testing are never identical, compelling the model to utilize its parametric or in-context knowledge rather than relying on simple sequence memorization or repetition.
+Following established protocols~~\citep{allenzhu2024physicslanguagemodels31, zucchet2025language}, we construct a synthetic biography dataset in three steps (Figure~\ref{fig:dataset}).
+First, we generate synthetic entities, each defined by a profile of four attributes: \texttt{birth\_date}, \texttt{birth\_city}, \texttt{university}, and \texttt{major}.
+Second, for each attribute, we sample 7 distinct surface templates from a finite pool.
+Third, we instantiate these templates with the attribute values to create biography paragraphs.
+For each entity, 6 templates per attribute are used to create six paraphrased biography paragraphs: five are reserved as training paragraphs and one is held out as the evaluation context paragraph.
+The remaining template for each attribute is held out as a cloze-style test probe to obtain the corresponding attribute value.
+This separation ensures that training paragraphs, evaluation contexts, and test probes never share identical surface forms, encouraging the model to use parametric or in-context knowledge rather than simple string memorization.
+Detailed specifications are provided in Appendix~\ref{sec:appendix_dataset}.